 Every year the Halo Ball raises vital funds to support BaptistCare HopeStreet’s essential support services for women and children, as we seek to end the cycle of abuse and build safer families.

-Through the generosity of our supporters and guests, we have raised nearly half a million dollars, and these vital funds have gone directly to our frontline services.
+Through the generosity of our supporters and guests, we have raised over $600,000 and these vital funds have gone directly to our frontline services.